How to participate in online/hybrid courses

 - Students, faculty, and staff are encouraged to use traditionally less trafficked areas such as back stairs, side entrances/exits, and restrooms on floors with fewer classrooms.

-- Classroom Engagement Moderators: Each classroom will have an assigned classroom engagement moderator.
+- Classroom Engagement Moderators: Some classrooms will have an assigned classroom engagement moderator.
 The moderator will be students or staff whose role is to support the faculty and students in a hybrid environment, managing classroom technology, facilitating remote participation and the “chat” function of online students, among other non-teaching and non-TA responsibilities.

 - Pass/Fail policies: Regular grading policies are in order.
 Olin faculty have not decided to revert to pass/fail in the fall.

-- Exams: Final exams for the semester or Mini B classes will be conducted online during the designated exams period, January 4-10, 2021.
-Mini A exams will be conducted during the Mini A exam period (October 26-31) and could be offered in-person or online depending on the mode of delivery.
-Faculty are encouraged to offer continuous assessment through the entirety of the semester.
+- Exams: Faculty are encouraged to offer continuous assessment through the entirety of the semester.
 Faculty have the discretion to determine whether or not they will have a final exam and in what format.
+For spring semester 2021, please consult the Olin academic calendar for the exam schedule.

 - Waitlists: Students cannot physically attend any course for which they are not yet enrolled.
 Waitlisted students will be able to attend a course virtually while on the waitlist.
 While on the waitlist, students will have access to Canvas, from where faculty will share information on how to connect virtually.